 - Bergen has great public transportation as well, if you’re trying to get to more far-flung places (or you’re wet and cold and just need a break).

 - Bergen is an incredibly rainy city, getting rain 230+ days per year!
 Even in the dead of winter it’s not absolutely Arctic and freezing, but it is wet and cold due to wind.
 Its climate is more temperate than up in Tromsø where I’d visited before.
-Having the right kind of clothing is critical to enjoying your trip.
+Having the right kind of clothing is critical to enjoying your trip, so I’ve put together a detailed post on what clothes/gear did and didn’t work for me in Bergen.

-- I’m doing a whole other post of what did and didn’t work for me in Bergen, but in broad strokes you want warm layers and things that are waterproof and/or dry quickly.
+- In broad strokes, you want warm layers and things that are waterproof and/or dry quickly.

 - Good outerwear is paramount.
 My Helly Hansen coat is my one true love, both warm and water-resistant.